 The Lower Loop (5-6km total depending on grooming availability) features beginner (green) to advanced (black) terrain for classic and skate skiers and includes some fast tight corners, rolling hills (elevation change ~42 meters), and winding meadows.
 Views vary from mountains to forests to open meadows.
 Despite the average elevation of 330 meters, parts of the trail can be soggy immediately after heavy rains.
 The Nordic parking lot also has a portable outhouse and is 4.3 miles up Fish Creek Rd (Eaglecrest Rd).
 Other trail access is from two areas in the main Eaglecrest parking lot.

-It’s worth the effort to go to the Upper Loop at an average elevation of 480 m, elevation change of~48 m, and 3.32 km long.
+It’s worth the effort to go to the Upper Loop.
+At an average elevation of 480 meters (with elevation change on the trails of~48 meters), combined skiing distance on these trail loops can range 3.32-4.5 km long, depending on snow conditions and grooming availability.
 There are trail options for beginner to advanced skate and classic skiers and includes some fast tight corners and rolling hills.
 This is the highest groomed trail in Juneau and gets the most snow but also requires several feet to fill in.
 Views vary from mountains to forests to open meadows.
-A picnic table is available.
-Access is from either the quiet, steep, and narrow Upper Loop Access Trail off the beginning of the Lower Loop when skiing from the lodge.
-Or skiers may hike or ski about the same distance 1.1 km under the Hooter Chair Lift and up the side of the wider Trickster run.
-Watch for alpine skiers and snow boarders.
-Nordic users should use caution skiing down either trail to return to the lodge.
+A picnic table is available as well as a recently constructed cabin (open to the public during the day, closed for private rentals for overnight stays).
+Access is from either the quiet, steep, and narrow Upper Loop Access Trail (off the beginning of the Lower Loop when skiing from the lodge), or skiers may hike or ski about the same distance (~1.1 km) under the Hooter Chair Lift and up the side of the wider Trickster run.
+Please follow Eaglecrest’s uphill trail policy and watch for alpine skiers and snowboarders when hiking up.
+Nordic users should use caution skiing down either trail when returning to the lodge.